Understanding heat transfer oil

 As part of Thermocare®, for example, Global Heat Transfer’s engineers offer both on-site and remote technical support that will help to extend fluid lifespan, reduce environmental impact and maintain regulatory compliance.

+Thermal fluid systems are safer because they provide better temperature control thanks to their great thermal stability.
 With condition monitoring and a preventive maintenance programme applied, they ensure reliable system availability.

 If you have any other questions about heat transfer systems or heat transfer oils, contact Global Heat Transfer or fill out the contact form below.